BenGeorgie55/BLE-Scanner/README.md

 It can observe BLE radio characteristics and report when those characteristics resemble known or suspected device profiles.

-This project detects radio characteristics, not people.
-Its purpose is privacy awareness, not surveillance.
+> **This project detects radio characteristics, not people.
+Its purpose is privacy awareness, not surveillance.**
-It cannot tell if a camera or microphone is currently recording.
-Treat alerts as information requiring context, not proof of wrongdoing.